JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 ### Issues
 - RDMS is needed so the software must be compatible with the relational database

-## Entity Rmelationship modeling
+## Entity Relationship modeling
-An entity relationship diagram explaing the one to many relationship between the dog owners and their dogs.
+An entity relationship diagram explaining the one to many relationship between the dog owners and their dogs.
 Ignore the bottom arrow.

 ![image](https://user-images.githubusercontent.com/72783315/133996102-ac8798ef-8335-4721-8618-c00cb8496982.png)
 ![image](https://user-images.githubusercontent.com/72783315/133996616-58693ff7-24e2-4b16-9630-eef59b90461f.png)